 Within the United States, Progressive Auto Insurance is one of the largest insurance companies, holding over 10 million policies and growing.
-They stand along the lines of other insurers such as State Farm, Allstate, Nationwide Insurance, Farmers Insurance, and USAA.
+They stand along the lines of other insurers, such as State Farm, Allstate, Nationwide Insurance, Farmers Insurance, and USAA.

 But, let me tell you, when it comes to the actual settlement offered by Progressive, it is well below any average insurance company in Maryland, even the notably stingy State Farm.
-I’ve read this is true in other states as well.
-I have no idea, but I would not be surprised.
-Their paradigm appears to be “see if the victim will file suit” first.
+I’ve read this is true in other states as well and it is true for both bodily injury and property.
+Progressive Auto Insurance’s paradigm appears to be “see if the victim will file suit” before offering reasonable settlement amount.
+A lawsuit against Progressive is typically the only language Progressive understands.

-Progressive Insurance is known for its abundance of $20,000 to $100,000 injury claim policies within the state of Maryland.
-As an accident attorney, if your client has a small to mid-sized claim, don’t be surprised if their offer barely covers your client’s medical bills and lost wages.
 An accident victim is typically better off filing a lawsuit against their Progressive insured than actually expecting or attempting to reach a settlement.
-Progressive has their own law firms throughout the country that represent them in accident lawsuits but last I checked, Progressive has only four (4) in-house attorneys in Maryland.
-They are ill-suited for long drawn out fights just for the sake of fighting.
+Progressive has its own law firms throughout the country that represent them in accident lawsuits.
+But it is a small office of in-house attorneys in Maryland.
+They are ill-suited for long, drawn-out fights just for the sake of fighting.